 The Science & Math Education in ACTION Scholarship Program

-Bowling Green State University, in conjunction with the Ohio Board of Regents, offers a scholarship program for incoming freshman students interested in teaching science and/or mathematics in any grades 4 through 12.* In addition to scholarships, the program involves a number of innovative features that are designed to prepare undergraduates to be exceptionally effective teachers.
+Bowling Green State University, in conjunction with the Ohio Department of Higher Education, offers a scholarship program for incoming freshman students interested in teaching science and/or mathematics in any grades 4 through 12.* In addition to scholarships, the program involves a number of innovative features that are designed to prepare undergraduates to be exceptionally effective teachers.
 These innovative experiences include:

 - A month-long Summer Bridge program preceding the first regular semester of college to launch students' college careers under ideal circumstances and give them the skills needed to excel.

-- In the first year at BGSU, students participate in a collaborative science or math research team project that addresses a specific topic.
-This project gives students firsthand experience in real research that enhances their understanding of science and/or math and their ability to practice and teach it.
+- In the first year at BGSU, students participate in a collaborative science or mathematics research team project that addresses a specific topic.
+This project gives students firsthand experience in real research that enhances their understanding of science and/or mathematics and their ability to practice and teach it.

 - During the second year, ACTION participants complete a practicum work experience in a science- or math-related business or industry.
 This "real world" experience gives future teachers insights into how science and math are applied and provides examples that they can draw on to enrich the learning of their future students.